KevinChung616/springboot-3-resilience4j-openfeign/README.md

 ```
 Reference:
 > Hello Folks,
-Today I faced the same issue and i found the solution.
+Today I faced the same issue and I found the solution.
 The problem with my code snippet was,have passed null value for ID attribute.
 public String getId(@PathVariable("id") long id)
-so while making the feign request, url path variable attribute is not getting replaced with pathVariable(ID) rather then replacing the actual id value.
+so while making the feign request, url path variable attribute is not getting replaced with pathVariable(ID) rather than replacing the actual id value.
 When id as null -> http://SomeService/{id}
 When id as proper value -> id = 123 ->http://SomeService/123.
 Correct me, if am wrong @spencergibb